140.653.01 Methods in Biostatistics III

 - Methods of Assessment:

-Student evaluation based on problem sets, a midterm exam, and a final exam
+Student evaluation based on 3 problem sets, a midterm exam, a final project, and classroom contributions.

 - Instructor Consent: